techidaily/site-win11/source/_posts/best-vm-options-compatible-with-windows-11-pcs.md

  Unlike Virtual Box, which can only run operating systems, QEMU is more lightweight and can run individual programs compiled for one target on other architectures.
 Moreover, it can emulate the host’s hardware only, allowing Xen to run the VM and hide the details from QEMU.

  QEMU’s virtual hard disks only take up as much space as they actually use on the host machine.
-This means a 500GB[Virtual Hard Drive](https://www.makeuseof.com/what-is-a-vhd-virtual-hard-drive-file/) (VHD) on the virtual machine may only take up a few megabytes of storage.
+This means a 500GB [Virtual Hard Drive](https://www.makeuseof.com/what-is-a-vhd-virtual-hard-drive-file/) (VHD) on the virtual machine may only take up a few megabytes of storage.
 One of the benefits of this system is that the user can easily revert to a previously working state should the VM become unusable.

  Another benefit of using QEMU is that it doesn’t have to detect any graphical output devices on the host machine.
 Instead, it uses an integrated virtual network computing server and automatically outputs to any working display.
 Also, it does not require admin permissions unless running critical kernel modules.